-A recent study performed by Rush University Medical Center found that those who reported a higher level of senior socialization were almost twice as likely to be free of a disability involving activities of daily living than those with a lower level of social activity, and as much as 1.5 times as likely to avoid disability involving instrumental activities of daily living or mobility.
-And, those who were marked as “very social” had a 70% reduction in their rate of cognitive decline as compared to their less social peers.
+A recent study performed by Rush University Medical Center found that those reporting a higher level of senior socialization were almost twice as likely to be free of a disability while performing activities of daily living than seniors with a lower level of social activity.
+Social seniors were also found to be 1.5 times as likely to avoid disability involving activities of daily living or mobility.
+Seniors in the study who were marked as “very social” had a 70% reduction in their rate of cognitive decline as compared to their less social peers.

-Yet senior socialization is not instinctive to everyone, and for many, it’s even harder with age because of a reduced ability to remain active and mobile.
+Socialization is not instinctive for everyone, and for many, it’s even harder with age because of a reduced ability to remain active and mobile.
 There is hope, however!
 A professional home care agency, such as Caregivers by WholeCare, can help seniors stay social and protect their wellbeing in the following ways:

-- Encourage attendance at and provide transportation and escort services to social outings such as visiting with family and friends, participating in exercise classes, holiday activities and parades, plays, concerts, and sports events, religious services and much more.
+- Encourage attendance at and provide transportation to social outings such as visiting with family and friends, participating in exercise classes, holiday activities and parades, plays, concerts, and sports events, religious services and much more.

 - Play interactive games together such as board games, cards and Nintendo Wii.

 - Offer friendly companionship to allow for meaningful conversations about current events, historical events of interest, reminiscing, etc.

 - Introduce seniors to social programs such as Facebook and Skype to allow them to connect with family and friends, even if they are unable to leave the home.